ciromattia/kcc/README.md

 - Blank pages?
   - May happen when using PNG with Kindle Scribe or any format with a Kindle Colorsoft.
 Solve by using JPG with Kindle Scribe or buying a Kobo Colour.
 - What output format should I use?
   - MOBI for Kindles.
 CBZ for Kindle DX.
 CBZ for Koreader.
 KEPUB for Kobo.
+PDF for ReMarkable.
 - All options have additional information in tooltips if you hover over the option.
 - To get the converted book onto your Kindle/Kobo, just drag and drop the mobi/kepub into the documents folder on your Kindle/Kobo via USB
 - Right to left mode not working?